chef-training/chef-adventures/world_1-1/README.md

 ## Puzzle

 ```
-$ inspec exec find_weakness
+$ inspec exec find_tools
 # Learn that the chef-apply command is vulnerable
 $ wake
 ```

 "What did you see?" asks InSpec gem.
 "Oh, a vulnerability.
 The chef-apply command.
 That's right!
 You could probably use it to find the fortune.
 Oh yeah, that troll.
 Is he a friend of yours?
 He walked by muttering something about missing his fortune.
-I'm sure I remember being able to find "missing_fortunes" like "find_weakness"
+I'm sure I remember being able to find "missing_fortunes" like "find_tools"

 Well why don't you have a go at finding this fortune.
 I'd be willing to help if you'd be willing to take me with you.